- Professor David Lovell

 - Nguyen C, Lovell D, Adcock M, Salle J, (2014) Capturing natural-colour 3D models of insects for species discovery and diagnostics, PLoS One p1-11

-- Thomas P, Lovell D, (2014) Compositional data analysis (CoDA) approaches to distance in information retrieval, Proceedings of the 37th International ACM SIGIR Conference on Research and Development in Information Retrieval p991-994
+- Thomas P, Lovell D, (2014) Compositional Data Analysis (CoDA) approaches to distance in information retrieval, SIGIR 2014 - Proceedings of the 37th International ACM SIGIR Conference on Research and Development in Information Retrieval p991-994

 - Newman J, Bolton E, Mueller-Dieckmann J, Fazio V, Gallagher D, Lovell D, Luft J, Peat T, Ratcliffe D, Sayle R, Snell E, Taylor K, Vallotton P, Velanker S, von Delft F, (2012) On the need for an international effort to capture, share and use crystallization screening data, Acta Crystallographica Section F:Structural Biology Communications p253-258